uswds/uswds-site/pages/patterns/complex-form/avoid-errors.md

 {:.usa-content-list}
 - <strong>Customization.</strong> As you customize, make sure you follow <a href="{{ site.baseurl }}/templates/form-templates/">accessibility guidelines for form templates</a> and <a href="{{ site.baseurl }}/components/form/">accessibility guidelines for form controls</a>.
-- <strong>Don’t visually hide alert messages</strong> and then make them visible when they are activated.
-Users of older assistive technologies may still be able to perceive the alert messages even if they are not currently applicable.
+- <strong>Don’t visually hide alert messages and then make them visible when they are needed.</strong> Users of older assistive technologies may still be able to perceive the alert messages even if they are not currently applicable.
 - <strong>Use the proper ARIA role.</strong> The ARIA `role` attribute can notify users of assistive technologies of time-sensitive and important messages.
 See the <a href="{{ site.baseurl }}/components/alert/">Alert component</a> for more information on ARIA roles.

-### Messaging

-{:.usa-content-list}
-- <strong>Each agency or program has their own approach</strong> to messaging, style, and voice and tone.
-The suggestions below are examples of good, human-centered messaging, but do not replace agency- or program-level guidance.
-- Generally, the <strong>most effective guidance or interaction feedback</strong> will be clear, concise, and informative but not overly familiar.

 {:.site-component-section-title}
 ## Related components, patterns, and templates